erikknorren/nuxt3-starter/README.md

 This file is used to configure Typescript.
 It extends the Nuxt 3 Typescript config, and adds the Pinia types.

-You can learn more abou Typescript [here](https://www.typescriptlang.org/docs/handbook/intro.html).
+You can learn more about Typescript [here](https://www.typescriptlang.org/docs/handbook/intro.html).

-You can learn more about Typescript with Nuxt 3 [here](https://v3.nuxtjs.org/concepts/typescript).
+You can learn more about Typescript with Nuxt 3 [here](https://nuxt.com/docs/guide/concepts/typescript).

 ### .eslintrc.js